Nicaragua Travel Guide – Know before you go

 Another popular form of transport is shuttles.
 Though I never used these shuttles except to cross into El Salvador, they seemed very affordable and a lot more comfortable.
 Typically these shuttles cost around $10 USD.
 For reference, the shuttle from Granada to Leon was $14 USD compared to the $3 USD for the chicken bus.

 Tours in Nicaragua are fairly priced in my opinion.
 I did not go on many tours, but I did do the most common one, the volcano Boarding in Leon.
-This tour is a half day tour and it costs around $50 USD.
+This tour is a half-day tour and it costs around $50 USD.
 The company I did my tour with was called Tierra Tours.
 They charged $50 USD and that included lunch, a beer, and a shirt.
-They were a good company and I would have no problem recommending them to others.

 Surf lessons started from $10 USD an hour for group lessons and $15 for private.